SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Results

 \subsection{Importance of physics constraints}

-In this section, we outline the advantages of incorporating additional physical constraints.
-To illustrate their impact, we compare two tomographic reconstructions, one incorporating physical constraints and one omitting them.
-Our focus is on the temporal evolution of the reconstructions, where the role of physical constraints is particularly significant.
+In this section, we assess the impact of incorporating additional physical constraints into the tomographic reconstruction.
+To illustrate their role, we compare two reconstructions: one including the physics-informed loss terms and one omitting them entirely.
+Our focus is on the temporal evolution of the reconstructed CME, where physical consistency across time is particularly critical.
+A systematic ablation of the corresponding weighting factors is provided in Appendix~\ref{sec:physics_ablation}

 In Fig.~\ref{fig:series}a we compare a series of latitudinal slices through the ecliptic plane over 12.5 hours between the ground truth, the tomographic reconstruction with physical constraints, and the reconstruction without physical constraints.
 Both reconstructions use two viewpoints at 175$^\circ$ and 235$^\circ$ longitude, as indicated by the blue arrows.
-The temporal evolution shows that both reconstructions capture the propagation of the CME plasma well, however the additional physical constraints provide a more coherent evolution, while the unconstrained reconstructions show additional projection artifacts at around 180$^\circ$ longitude.
+The temporal evolution shows that both reconstructions capture the propagation of the CME plasma, however the additional physical constraints provide a more coherent evolution, while the unconstrained reconstructions show additional projection artifacts at around 180$^\circ$ longitude.
 This can also be seen from panel b where we show the radial distance of the shock front, the spatial location of the center of mass (radius, latitude, longitude), and the total mass as a function of time.
 Here, the physically constrained reconstructions better reproduce the temporal evolution of the position of the center of mass, while the unconstrained reconstructions show a more random drift of the CME propagation direction (red arrows).
 For the total mass we notice an offset for both reconstructions, but the overall evolution is well reproduced by the additional physics constraints, which is attributed to the continuity equation, which mitigates sinks or sources of electron density within the modeled volume.
 In contrast, the unconstrained reconstructions show an unphysical drop in total mass (blue arrow).

 We further note that including the continuity equation in the optimization has further implications on the background solar wind structure, where the constrained reconstructions result in a smoother background.
 While the ground-truth data show a slowly evolving streamer ($\sim100^\circ - 150^\circ$ longitude), both approaches fail to reconstruct the background structures from the limited set of observations.